 There are benefits of globalization, such as foreign direct investment (FDI), which helps increase the ultimate growth in world trade.
 Increasing world trade helps with technology transfers and global company growth.
 While government and business focus on globalization, educational institutions are doing the same, especially community colleges.
 Today, community colleges are preparing their students to be successful in the environment industry.
 About 9% of international students are enrolled in community colleges in the US.
 Government policies and information technology helped expand more work opportunities in this industry which goes further than our national borders.
 The Global Corporate College (GCC), an educational consulting company, has partnerships with many community colleges and fields to help prepare students for a position in today’s global economy.

 GCC’s primary goal is to develop both a national and international system that provides job training programs for companies.
-Community colleges created courses and workshops that include top-notch training which is needed from many businesses worldwide.
+Community colleges created courses and workshops that include top-notch training, which is needed from many businesses worldwide.
 Educational institutions provide training workshops and seminars that could fit various companies.
 There is more than 35 community college that currently partnered up with GCC.

 #10 – Partnerships between Community Colleges and Four-Year Institutions

-The first partnership between community colleges and four-year institutions were formed in the state of California but nowadays are common throughout the United States of America.
-Whenever a community college has a partnership with a four-year college or university, students often to use the community college as a stepping stone before transferring.
-More than 30% of student change school in six years.
+The first partnership between community colleges and four-year institutions was formed in the state of California but nowadays are common throughout the United States of America.
+Whenever a community college has a partnership with a four-year college or university, students often use the community college as a stepping stone before transferring.
+More than 30% of students change school in six years.
 Students usually benefit from this partnership because their college credits will be most likely to be transferred to the four-year institution.